 And what better way to show goodwill by revitalizing the series with Metroid Prime sequel and a 2D remake?
 Metroid: Samus Returns is particularly fascinating; it's no secret Nintendo's older games for NES and Game Boy are difficult for newer fans to appreciate, with their high difficulty and ugly graphics.
 Having played through Metroid II: Return of Samus once on 3DS, I can certainly see why Metroid fans of today could be put off: just like the NES game, it's very easy to get lost, and the monochrome graphics aren't very pleasing.
 A remake with 3D graphics is the perfect decision, especially when you're bringing back a beloved franchise!

 Question is, how much will the music be improved?
 Readers unfamiliar with the game will undoubtedly recognize how amazing the game's Main Tunnel theme is, but the rest of Metroid II's music is rather...underwhelming, to say the least.
-Much of it is just bleepy, bloopy ambience as opposed to that one theme's strong melody, and it grates on the nevers rather quickly.
+Much of it is just bleepy, bloopy ambience as opposed to that one theme's strong melody, and it grates on the nerves rather quickly.
 I know I was deflated when I realized that was the case; that tunnel music is just so damn cool!

 Thankfully, signs indicate we're in for an audio treat.
 For starters, Nintendo certainly seems proud of the game's music, as they're offering a 25-song soundtrack with the game's Special Edition.
 While watching the game on Nintendo's Treehouse, I also noticed several sound effects and even a music track (Magmoor Caverns) lifted directly from Metroid Prime; does this mean Kenji Yamamoto is helming the game's music?